Getting Started...The first steps for log home costs and design

 Your Log Home package sale, final plans and your build timeline

 When a signed agreement is returned with your half down payment, we finish the full sized, detailed structural scaled plans, print them for you (usually 2-4 sets depending on your needs) and send you our awesome construction guide so you can get started right away.
 We also help you in the locating of builders if you need.
 Our homes have similar construction methods, and anyone can build these.
 We can even talk to potential builders and send them information so they can bid fairly for you.
-Typically our homes are ready in about 2-3 months!
+Typically our homes are ready in about 2-4 months!
+With this new Covid thing and people moving lately it is longer, and we are more busy.
 You can take delivery when you want if you are not ready, or we can delay running the home until the timing is right for you.
-In high season, it might be 3-4 months, and we have done these in 4 weeks, even from the initial design stage (mid winter).
+In high season, it might be 4-6 months, and we have done these in 4 weeks, even from the initial design stage (mid winter).
 Final payment is made on the last shipment of logs.
 We do stagger the delivery if requested to help with construction or tight sites.
 We are fast and thorough.
 We have helped countless folks get started, find general contractors for no sweat, or save bucks by subbing out the work to independent contractors or friends, and many do several things themselves, some most all of it.
 We help every step of the way.
 We have found that even when we had trained crews, they could not keep up with our sales (years out), so we have developed the most cost effective and best way to do your home, using localized help.
 Fast and efficiently, we strive to help you in the best way we know how.
 There are two crews who can travel if you can’t find local help.

 Frequently Asked Questions